+The term Cinco de mayo translates to "the fifth of May".
 The day has become more popular in the United States than in Mexico, and it serves as a commemoration of Mexican culture in America.

 Cinco de Mayo is not a public holiday, and as such, schools and businesses remain open.

+On the other hand, Mexicans lost less than 100 men.
 This victory gave the Mexicans a great morale boost and strengthened their resistance, as well as their sense of community and patriotism.

 The celebrations emphasize Mexican culture, food, and music, and Cinco de Mayo events feature Baile Folklorico and mariachi demonstrations.